Fred Winter Boodles Handicap Hurdle Predictions, Betting Tips & Odds (Cheltenham 2021 - DAY 1)

 Who is the leading trainer in the Boodles Handicap Hurdle?

+Gordon Elliott has won three of the last seven editions and four in all.
 Paul Nicholls has trained three winners in the race, courtesy of Sanctuaire (2010), Qualando (2015) and Diego Du Charmil (2016).
-8 out of 20 Gordon Elliott runners have finished in the top four (3 winners).
+Joseph O'Brien has two winners (2019 and 2024).
 It is one of the few Cheltenham Festival races that Willie Mullins has yet to win.